 Who doesn’t want to change things up from time to time?
 Whether it’s for minor renovations or a complete home makeover, it’s easy to get lost in the vast array of interior and exterior design trends.
 That’s why, each year, our experts compile a list of the most promising home trends – you can avoid confusion by simply consulting our list!
 Our choices are bold and timeless, allowing you to create an iconic look that’ll always be in style!

-For home interiors, 2020 will be all about a return to natural and artisan touches.
-Irregular, round and imperfect shapes will be at the forefront.
+Interior design trends for 2021 all focus on returning to natural and artisan styles.
+Irregular, round, and imperfect shapes will be at the forefront.
 Biophilic design will help reconnect spaces with nature.
-In all rooms, decluttering allows to keep only the essentials.
-Colours and textures will maintain a warm decor.
+And, in every room, decluttering will help us keep only the essentials.
+Colours and textures will maintain warm decor.